PharmGKB/PharmCAT/docs/methods/calling/CFTR.md

 G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, S549R(A\>C),
 S549R(T\>G), R117H use recommendation as in guideline tool in combination with \'other\'.

-For a heterozygous variant of any of ***incidental allele*** display:

-\'CPIC does not provide recommendations for this genotype.
-Variant is included in CPIC supplemental table of variants recommended by the American College of Medical Genetics (ACMG) Cystic Fibrosis Carrier Screening Working Group that should be tested to determine carrier status as a part of population screening programs.\'